 I have an interdisciplinary background in Human Sciences and have always been interested in humans as a product of both ‘nature and nurture’, as it were.
-During their childhoods, people are socialised and shaped by their socio-cultural environments and the actors within them in ways that are specific to that time and place.
-I’m interested in how this socialisation process differs in different societies and the consequences of this on both an individual and a macro level.
-On a more personal level, I have spent most of the past 5 years working and living with children across the globe in a range of different ways – as a volunteer, teacher, camp leader and aunt – and find them fun and interesting to be around.
-Seeing how children are raised, educated, disciplined and socialised into and within different societies and families – and being able to associate this socialisation to the longer-term effects this has on them as individuals and on a societal level – is endlessly fascinating and forms the basis of my interest in cross-cultural studies on childhood.
+I’m interested in how childhood socialisation varies in different contexts and the consequences of this on both an individual and a macro level.
+I have spent most of the past 5 years working and living with children in a range of different ways – as a volunteer, teacher, camp leader and aunt – and find them fun and interesting to be around.
+Seeing how children are raised, educated, disciplined and socialised into and within different societies and families is endlessly fascinating and forms the basis of my interest in cross-cultural studies on childhood.

 How will your research improve or have a wider impact on society?